Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Introduction

 Our work draws inspiration from recent advances in implicit neural representations (INRs) \cite{sitzmann2019scene}, such as neural radiance fields (NeRFs) \cite{mildenhall2021nerf}, and demonstrates a path toward translating the core paradigm of INRs to a new class of problems in computational LiDAR design.
 Analogous to NeRFs, which learn an implicit volumetric function over a continuous 5D space, we propose learning an implicit density over a continuous 6D LiDAR design space.
 Similarly, as NeRFs enable novel-view synthesis through strategic sampling of the implicit \textit{scene representation}, we propose a constraint-aware sampling strategy from our task-driven implicit \textit{design representation} to generate physically realizable LiDAR systems, demonstrating the potential of INRs in computational sensor-system design.

-We evaluate our framework on a diverse range of 3D perception tasks, including 3D mesh reconstruction for face scanning, trajectory estimation for robotic end-effector tracking, and object detection for spatially adaptive warehouse sensing.
-In each case, we demonstrate that our method generates LiDAR configurations that (i) adapt to variations in scene geometry, occlusions, and motion, (ii) represent arbitrary form factors, including fixed, bi-static, distributed, and movable sensor configurations, and (iii) conform to arbitrary physical and user-imposed constraints on sensor count, placement, motion, field of view, timing, and data bandwidth, highlighting the flexibility of our approach.
+We evaluate our framework across diverse 3D perception tasks: 3D face mesh reconstruction, robotic end-effector tracking, and warehouse object detection.
+In each case, we demonstrate that our method produces LiDAR configurations that (i) adapt to variations in scene geometry, occlusions, and motion, (ii) represent arbitrary form factors, including fixed, bi-static, distributed, and movable sensor configurations, and (iii) conform to arbitrary physical and user-imposed constraints on sensor count, placement, motion, field of view, timing, and data bandwidth, highlighting the flexibility of our approach.

 \textbf{In summary, our key contributions are as follows:} \begin{tight_itemize} \item We introduce the \textit{first continuous, implicit representation} for task-driven LiDAR system design. \item We represent LiDAR systems in a continuous \textit{6D design space}, and show how task-driven designs can be learned as \textit{implicit densities} over this 6D space via flow-based generative modeling. \item We then \textit{synthesize physically realizable} LiDAR systems from the learned implicit density by fitting LiDAR sensors as \textit{parametric distributions} via expectation-maximization. \item We validate our framework on \textit{diverse 3D perception tasks}, including 3D reconstruction, object tracking, and object detection in scenarios inspired by applications in mobile sensing and robotics. \end{tight_itemize}